cpjanssen/autoui-open-data-initiative.github.io/index.md

 ### Open Access Publications

 - **Choose Open Journals:** When publishing your findings, opt for journals that offer open access, making your research available to all.
-Avoid [https://beallslist.net/](Predatory Journals).
+Avoid [Predatory Journals](https://beallslist.net/).
 - **Preprints:** Consider posting preprints of your research to platforms like [arXiv](https://arxiv.org/) or [bioRxiv](https://www.biorxiv.org/) to share your findings ahead of journal publication.

 ### Transparency in Methodology